Conservative Foot and Ankle Treatments

 - Medications or injections, including nonsteroidal anti-inflammatory drugs or steroids

-- Orthotics, cane, or boot walker for functional mobilization
+- Orthotics, boot walker, custom braces for functional mobilization

 - Physical therapy to restore function, strength, and movement